Handheld vs Blue Light 3D Scanner: Accuracy, Speed, and Best Applications

 What Is a Handheld 3D Scanner?

-Handheld systems are commonly used for:
+Handheld scanning systems are widely used in:

 • Large casting inspection